The adult dragonfly looks different from its nymph form. The male adult's black body is about

 An adult southern hawker's eyes have thousands of lenses.

-In the insect world, the dragonfly’s sight is unmatched.
-Its two compound eyes are made up of thousands of individual lenses.
+The adult dragonfly has two compound eyes.
+Each has thousands of lenses.
 The front of each eye focuses on forward flight.
 The top of each eye searches for prey.

-Dragonflies also have three simple eyes.
-Each has a single lens.
-These eyes form a triangle between the compound eyes.
+Adult dragonflies also have three simple eyes.
+They form a triangle between the compound eyes.
 Nerves connect them to the dragonfly’s flight muscles.
-They give information about the dragonfly’s position relative to its prey.
+They signal the position of the dragonfly’s prey.

 Dragonflies have six legs, but most cannot walk.